TENCHOELAMA/TENCHOELAMA/README.md

 <br>
 <br>

-### As a backend and data engineer, I solve complex problems and improve app performance.
+### As a backend and data engineer, I enjoy solving complex problems and improve app performance.
 I'm experienced in designing and implementing backend systems like databases, APIs, and server-side programming
 ### Outside of work, I enjoy outdoor activities like hiking, riding motorcycles, and practicing martial arts for self-defense and fitness.

 ### Language